-‘General Hospital’ Spoilers: Jane Elliot’s Last Days, Farewell to Tracy Quartermaine Begins
+‘General Hospital’ Spoilers: Jane Elliot’s Last Days, Farewell To Tracy Quartermaine Begins

 It is a sad time for General Hospital fans as one of the soap’s most well-loved actresses is officially retiring from acting.
 Jane Elliot has portrayed the role of Tracy Quartermaine since 1979 and has since had a long and successful run on daytime TV.
-These are her last few weeks on air and it should prove to be both heartbreaking and amazing all at the same time.
+These are her last few weeks on air, and it should prove to be both heartbreaking and amazing all at the same time.
 What does the soap have in store for Tracy?

 General Hospital took to Twitter on Tuesday to announce to fans that May 4 will be the last day that Jane Elliot will be seen as Tracy Quartermaine.
 These are her final days on the soap that has been her home for over 30 years.
 Tracy is an iconic character that is like no other.
 She has come full circle and may finally have her happily ever after soon.